wbailey/command_line_reporter/README.md

 * _column(string, hash)_
   * _text_ - String to display in the table cell
   * _options_ - The options to define the column
+    * :span - defines the number of columns to span across in the table
     * :width - defines the width of the column
     * :padding - The number of spaces to put on both the left and right of the text.
     * :align - Allowed values are left|right|center